besartelezi/challenge-parallax/README.md

     * Charizard = big and can move up and down randomly

 After writing everything out, I came to the conclusion that making the Latios game might be easier, making the 3 starters game would be WAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAY more fun.
-And thus, I shall be trying to create the Pokémon Emerald: Starters Adventure game.
+And thus, I shall be trying to create the Pokémon: Starters Adventure game.

 ![alt-text](resources/readme-images/buff-torchic.gif)